 TUESDAY, 28 APRIL 1942

-(RAAF) Six Kittyhawks took off at 1036K to intercept eight Japanese bombers escorted by A6M2 Zeros over Port Moresby.
-During this combat, P-40E Kittyhawk A29-8 piloted by S/Ldr J F Jackson and and P-40E A29-47 piloted by F/Lt B. M. Cox failed to return.
-S/Ldr Jackson listed as killed, F/Lt Cox listed as missing.
-F/O Brereton was also wounded in this action, and his aircraft severley damaged, though returned to base.
-Lost is A6M2 Zero 1575, piloted by Yoshimitsu Maeda who is taken prisoner.
+(RAAF) Six Kittyhawks took off at 10:36am to intercept eight Japanese bombers escorted by A6M2 Zeros over Port Moresby.
+During the combat two were lost: P-40E Kittyhawk A29-8 piloted by S/L John F. Jackson (KIA) and P-40E A29-47 piloted by F/Lt B. M. Cox (MIA).
+F/O Brereton was wounded and his aircraft severely damaged but returned to base.
+Lost is A6M2 Zero 1575 piloted by Yoshimitsu Maeda (POW).

 WEDNESDAY, 29 APRIL 1942